TriLift: Interpolation-Free Tri-Plane Lifting for Efficient 3D Perception on Embedded Systems: INTRODUCTION

 \section{INTRODUCTION}

-Real‑time, precise 3D perception enables robots to accurately localize themselves, detect and avoid obstacles, and manipulate objects reliably in dynamic environments, as shown in Figure~\ref{fig:intro_setup}.
-However, as voxel resolution increases, this cubic growth in computational complexity and memory usage quickly exceeds the limits of onboard embedded systems, making real-time processing impossible~\cite{tatarchenko2017octree, liu2019point}.
+Real-time, precise 3D perception is a critical foundation for autonomous robots to understand and interact with their surroundings.
+We address this with an efficient framework, illustrated in Figure~\ref{fig:intro_setup}.
+However, as voxel resolution increases, this cubic growth in computational complexity and memory usage quickly exceeds the limits of embedded systems, making real-time processing impossible~\cite{tatarchenko2017octree, liu2019point}.
 To address these challenges, methods typically exploit spatial sparsity or project 3D volumes onto 2D planes.
 Sparse convolution techniques~\cite{graham2017submanifold, graham20183d} selectively perform computation only on non-empty voxel locations, thereby avoiding wasted operations in unoccupied space.
-Approaches such as MinkowskiNet~\cite{choy20194d} focus processing on non-empty regions, but they remain computationally expensive due to their reliance on 3D convolutions and face performance overheads.
+Approaches such as MinkowskiNet~\cite{choy20194d} focus processing on non-empty regions, but they remain computationally expensive due to their reliance on 3D convolutions.
 While this sparsity accelerates binary occupancy inputs, its advantage vanishes on continuous-density fields, where most voxels carry nonzero values.
 Projection-based methods~\cite{chan2022efficient, shue20233d, lee2024semcity, huang2023tri} construct an axis-aligned tri-plane representation from 2D image features or latent volumes, and then interpolate features from the three planes to query arbitrary 3D points.
 These features are typically processed by implicit MLPs for downstream 3D tasks, such as generative scene synthesis or occupancy prediction.
 While this scheme leverages the efficiency of 2D convolutions, it still depends on point-wise queries and interpolation, leading to high computational overhead and making it less suitable for real-time embedded reasoning.